Ministry of Railways (India): Organisation

 The ministry has a union minister and one or more ministers of state.
 The railway board reports to the union ministry with the directorates of traction, engineering, traffic, rolling stock, signalling, materials, personnel, Railway Protection Force (RPF), finance, health and safety reporting to the board.
 Indian Railways is a statutory body that reports to parliament and is under the ownership of ministry of railways.
 Indian Railways is further divided into 18 administrative zones (17 operational), headed by general managers who report to the board along with the heads of other institutions and undertakings owned by the Indian Railways.
-The railway board consists of a chairman, four members responsible for operations, business development, human resources, infrastructure and finance respectively.
+The railway board consists of a chairman, four members responsible for operations & business development, traction & rolling stock, infrastructure and finance respectively.
 Also part of the board are four director generals responsible for human resources, health, RPF and safety respectively.